department-of-veterans-affairs/va.gov-team/teams/vsp/teams/tools/backend/Product/Q3 Planning - Ideas.md

 # Potential Platform Products

 ## Documentation
-There are talks within each team/leadership about how our documentation is scattered through different repos/tools (gatsby).
+There are talks within each team/leadership about how our documentation is scattered through different repos/tools (Gatsby).
 It would be a worth while effort to go through the documents with a developer mindset and better organize and clean up the documents so VFS teams can more efficiently follow the process that we would like them follow.

 ## Product Level SLOs
 RFC is being shopped around and after sign off this is a great candidate for Q3

+Q3 would be a great window to get existing VFS teams & products into the SLO lifecycle

 ## Demo App
 Has been asked for a few times.
 We should flush this out a little more and see if it makes sense.